roundyyy/devmultitool/README.md

 ### Scene Management

-Unity Toolbox provides features to make working with large scenes easier.
+DevMultiTool provides features to make working with large scenes easier.
 These include:

 - Finding and selecting game objects by name or type
 - Filtering game objects by component or tag